There are Several Types of Competitions;

 You can still miss the mark on the style and have minor flaws and still have a good beer.

 Any special instruction required to be listed for the style of beer.
-If you forget to list the special instructions it dose not matter if you have a great beer it will be scored lower by the judges.
+If you forget to list the special instructions it does not matter if you have a great beer it will be score lower by the judges.

 Low carbonation.
 This is one of the easiest things to note and it can affect more than one attribute.
 Aroma, head retention, appearance and mouthfeel.
 So do your best on getting the carbonation right.